 New Mexico’s Boating License Requirements

-Any boat operator born on or after January 1st, 1989, is required to successfully complete an approved Boater Education Course or proctored exam, and obtain a boating license (boater education card) before they can legally operate a motorized boat.
+New Mexico’s boater education requirements stipulate that any boat operator born on or after January 1st, 1989, is required to successfully complete an approved Boater Education Course or proctored exam, and obtain a boating license, commonly called a boater education card, before they can legally operate a motorized boat.

 - Boat operators who already possesses a valid Coast Guard-issued license.